azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 {% endraw %}
 </code></pre>

-Here's an example of one element (page) in the array
+Here's an example of one element (page) in the array:
 ```json
     {
       "@search.action": "mergeOrUpload",